komali2/blog/content/posts/japan-2018.md

 of them.
 So, when you go to AAA, have them stamp each and every "A" in that little book.

 ### Booking a motorcycle <a id="motorcycle-booking">
+The agency we went with was [Rental819](https://www.rental819.com/english/).
+We chose their Kanto: Odaiba location because it was one of their largest English speaking shops in the Tokyo area.
+It worked out well because we could get off the Shinkansen one stop earlier than the main Tokyo station.
+They rented us a motorcycle, two helmets, two pairs of gloves, and two jackets.
+Pants and boots we had to bring ourselves.
+They also included a toll card.
+The total came to about $310USD.

 ### The Japan Rail Pass <a id="japan-rail-pass">
 Something I had recalled from previous Japan trips was the convenience of the